vtalibov/SprintOverlay/development/README.md

 ## Start without docker

-Change dir to `public` and start the app via simple Python HTTP server with eased security settings:
+Change dir to `public` and start the app with a simple Python HTTP server with eased security settings:

 ```